When is it? August 2019 – Final dates are pending.

 What about pets?
 PolyCamp is a human-only event.
 Please leave nonhuman animals at home.
 If you must bring a service animal, please contact the organizers to arrange this.

 Where can I find the schedule of events?
 This is a participant-driven event so the schedule will be built from the skills and ideas that are offered by the attendees each year.
 For this reason, a firm schedule will be created after registration closes and emailed to registered participants.
 All activities are optional.
 If you just want to eat and swim and lay in the sun, you can do that!
-A list of previous year activities that were offered is on our Activities and Events page.

 What are the arrival and departure times?
 Check in starts at 3pm on Friday and departure is by 2pm on Monday.
 We encourage people to stay through lunch on Monday as we do a closing exercise after lunch.
 Of course if your personal schedule makes it so that you need to arrive late or depart early we understand.
 Ultimately when you arrive and depart is up to you, but there is no discount for a partial weekend.

 What is the bathroom/shower situation?
 Each cabin has a full bathroom, with shower, sink and toilet.
 The bathroom is shared with cabin mates and tenters are assigned a cabin for bathroom use.
 Tenters are encouraged to use the outside showers, weather permitting, but we do assign them to a cabin to be sure they have access to facilities.
 There are also bathrooms in the common buildings for use by anyone at anytime.

 Do I have to lead an activity or event?
 Everyone is encouraged to share their interests and talents, but no one is required to lead an activity or event.